pavanruttala0-driode/AI-POWERED-college-website-chatbot/README.md

 **Chatbot:**

 > The college offers various undergraduate and postgraduate programs.
-You can ask me about a specific course or department for more details.
+You can ask me about a specific course or department for more information.

 ---

 ## 🎯 Problem Statement

-Students and visitors often spend a lot of time searching through college websites to find specific information.
+Students and visitors often spend a lot of time searching college websites for specific information.

-Common questions include:

-* How do I apply for admission?
-* What courses are available?
-* What are the eligibility requirements?
-* What is the fee structure?
-* Are scholarships available?
-* Does the college provide hostel facilities?
-* What are the placement opportunities?

-The chatbot aims to provide a faster and more convenient way to access this information.
+The chatbot provides a simple conversational solution that allows users to ask questions naturally and get quick responses.

 ---

 ## 💡 Proposed Solution

-The chatbot provides an AI-powered conversational interface where users can ask college-related questions in natural language.
+The **AI-Powered College Website Chatbot** provides a conversational interface powered by the **Google Gemini API**.

-The **Gemini API** processes the user's question and generates an appropriate response.
+Users can ask questions about the college, and the chatbot processes the question and generates an appropriate response.

 ---